GreshamLab/flow/README.md

 # flow

+THIS REPO IS NOT DEPRECATED - USE FLOW TOOLS

 These scripts are used for processing flow cytometry and FACS data in the Gresham Lab.
 They are designed to enable quantitative analysis of cell fluorescence data.